hurricanemark/relational_database/BuildANumberGuessingGameDatabase/README.md

 * In order to verify and pass the FCC tests `Run`, you must pay attention to details on the expected naming convention.

 * Create a git branch and work on {feat:, fix:, refactor:} until you satisfy.
-Then switch bach to the main branch and merge your branch.
+Then switch back to the main branch and merge your branch.
 Pretty basic git stuff.

-* Use shorthand regex to check data type and length in user input.
+* Use shorthand regex to check data types and length in the user input.

 ## Lesson learned